Special Protection Group: Command and control

 The "general superintendence, direction and control" of the SPG is exercised by the Government of India.
-The head of the force, the Director, formally serves as the Joint Secretary (Security) in the Cabinet Secretariat and is responsible for "the command and supervision" of the force.
+The head of the force, the Director, formally serves as the Secretary (Security) in the Cabinet Secretariat and is responsible for "the command and supervision" of the force.
 The director of the SPG since its inception has been an officer of the Indian Police Service (IPS) and, today, holds the rank of Director General of Police.

 The SPG does not directly recruit personnel.
 Recruits are instead drawn from enlisted ranks of the Central Armed Police Forces and Railway Protection Force.
 Personnel from these services may apply for deputation to the SPG and undergo rigorous physical and psychological assessments as well as enhanced security screening.
 Deputation to the SPG usually lasts five years, but may be extended at the Director's discretion.
 Officers of the SPG, responsible for leadership and coordination, are drawn from the IPS.

+Rank structure

 Current responsibilities

 Narendra Modi, the incumbent Prime Minister of India, is currently the only person under SPG protection.
-Sonia Gandhi and her children, Rahul Gandhi and Priyanka Gandhi, as well as her two children (Raihan and Miraya) were granted SPG protection for 28 years from 1991 to 2019.
-Two of their family members, former Prime Ministers Indira Gandhi and Rajiv Gandhi, were assassinated in 1984 and 1991, respectively, with the Government of India assessing a continued threat to their safety.
+Sonia Gandhi and her children, Rahul Gandhi and Priyanka Gandhi were granted SPG protection for 28 years from 1991 to 2019.
+Two of their family members, then Prime Minister Indira Gandhi and then former prime minister Rajiv Gandhi, were assassinated in 1984 and 1991, respectively, with the Government of India assessing a continued threat to their safety.
 On 8 November 2019, the Government of India withdrew their SPG security details and accorded them with Z+ Security.
-This decision followed the government's withdrawal of an SPG detail for Modi's predecessor, Manmohan Singh.
+This decision followed the Government's withdrawal of an SPG detail for Modi's predecessor, Manmohan Singh.

 Additionally, under terms of the Special Protection Group (Amendment) Act, 2019, SPG security details for Modi's estranged wife, Jashodaben, and mother, Heeraben, were withdrawn that same year.
 The Act amended the SPG's legal mandate to protect the incumbent Prime Minister's "parents, wife and children" to "immediate family members residing (with the Prime Minister) at his official residence."

 SPG protectees, by law, are exempt from personal security screening at all airports in India and may access VIP lounges at airports operated by the Airports Authority of India.
-Additionally, they are exempt from security screening when entering certain official buildings, including the Prime Minister's Office and Residence.
+Additionally, they are exempt from security screening when entering certain official buildings, including the Prime Minister's Office and residence.